slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 > *"If you have a garden and a library, you have everything you need."
 -- Cicero*
+> *"Mondays are fine.
+It's your life that sucks."
+-- Ricky Gervais*
+> *"What does the money machine eat?
+It eats youth, spontaneity, life, beauty, and, above all, it eats creativity.
+It eats quality and shits quantity."
+-- William S. Burroughs*
+> *"Joy and sorrow sleep on the same bed."
+-- Proverb*
+> *"If you have a garden and a library, you have everything you need."
+-- Cicero*

 - what’s your adrenaline type? velocidade ou fronteira do conhecido
 - If you’re not trying to make money, what are you even doing?
+- I do not believe making money in order to consume goods is mankinds's sole purpose on this planet.
 -->

 > *"I think I’m greedy, but I’m not greedy for money - I think that can be a burden - I’m greedy for an exciting life."